camillatung/phd_thesis_markdown/source/08_chapter_3.md

 - `PlaneViewController` class

 Shadows can make the 3D objects looks more realistic.
 I add shadows to the scene by adding directional light.
-There are mainly 4 commonly used lights in SceneKit:
+Figure 3.22 shows the 4 commonly used lights in SceneKit.

 ![Common light types in SceneKit](https://lh3.googleusercontent.com/r94ExP6iJRoLwHraoUen4xhBoOju6uSnlDKlk9xPsbJsPulv6kBrkVxqWxKQ_bkK_sHFJLLJC80){width=100%}

 By adding directional light to the scene, the shadows will be cast on the objects and they will only be cast on the scene geometry, so there will not be "extra shadows" above or below the objects.
 The *addDireactionalLight()* method is called in the *viewDidLoad()* method of the *PlaneViewController* class.
 In this method, first, I create a light and set its type to *.directional* because only directional and spot lights can cast shadows and the directional lights are more natural than spot lights.
-The below images will prove it.
 The added light does not have any effect on the lighting environment, so I set the *intensity* to zero.
 Then, I set  *castsShadow* to *true* and  *shadowMode*  to  *.deferred*,  so that the shadows are not applied when rendering the objects.
 Instead, it would be applied after finishing the rendering.

 Next, I create a black color with 50% opacity and set it as the *shadowColor*.
 This will make the casting shadows look more grey and realistic.
 I also increase its *shadowSampleCount* to create smoother shadows with and higher resolution.
 Finally, I create a node called "directionalLightNode", attach the above light to it, and rotate it so that it is facing the floor at a slightly downward angle.
 The "directionalLightNode" is ready and it is added as the child node using an instance method, which is *addChildNode(_:)*, so it appears in the scene.

-The images below will show the result.
+Figure 3.23-3.25 show that, the spot light does not provide a more natural view than directional light and that is why I choose the directional lighting.
+Moreover, Figure 3.25-3.26 show that, the bed cabinet with directional lighting will have a shadow inside the drawer.
+In comparison, the bed cabinet without any lighting does not have a shadow inside the drawer.

 ```java
 func addDirectionalLight() {